nikeedev/rain-lang/language_syntax.md

 # Language Syntax of Rain Language

 This is file for showcasing the syntax of my programming language aka.
 Rain.
-Syntax is inspired from many languages, heavily Jai, Javascript, C++, Rust and Wren.
+Syntax is inspired from many languages, heavily Jai, Javascript, C++, Rust, V and Wren.

 Enjoy!